chris-wamae/kindledecision/README.md

 - Visual Studio

   ### Getting the application

-Clone this repository into your local machine or download the project as a ZIP file and extract it on your computer
+Change to the localhost branch and the clone this repository into your local machine or download the project as a ZIP file and extract it on your computer

   ### Setting up and running the application
 For the application to run on your local machine, you will have to make a few changes to the files and create a database for it.